cap-js/cds-intellij/README.md

 After restarting the IDE, find the logs in the [plugin directory](https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs), at `lib/cds-lsp/stdio.json`.

-#### LSP Client Logs
+#### LSP Client and Plugin Logs

-To include the logs produced by the LSP client (part of the IDE), you need to enable the corresponding setting in the IDE:
+To include debug logs produced by the LSP client (part of the IDE) and the SAP CDS Language Support for IntelliJ plugin, you need to enable the corresponding settings in the IDE:
 - Open the *Help* menu and select *Diagnostic Tools > Debug Log Settings…*.
-- In the dialog that opens, add the following line:
+- In the dialog that opens, add the following lines:
 ```
 #com.intellij.platform.lsp
+#cds-intellij
 ```
 - Click *OK* to save the settings.